openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 connectServiceExtensionAbilityWithAccount(want: Want, accountId: number, options: ConnectOptions): number;

-Connects this ability to an ability that uses the **AbilityInfo.AbilityType.SERVICE** template, with the account ID specified.
+Connects this UIAbility to a UIAbility that uses the **AbilityInfo.AbilityType.SERVICE** template, with the account ID specified.

 **Required permissions**: ohos.permission.INTERACT_ACROSS_LOCAL_ACCOUNTS